NathanHarrington/dotfiles/README.md

 ### System configuration instructions

-Based on stock Fedora Core 39 workstation i3 live install.
+Based on stock Fedora Core 41 workstation i3 live install.

 The procedure below expects the entire drive to be dedicated to the fedora install, with the 'auto' partitioning setup.

 On i3-live system boot to the desktop:
+Accept the default i3 config setup.
+Connect to the wifi.
-Start the graphical install.
+Start the graphical install by running: liveinst.
 System -> Installation Destination
 	Check the 'encrypt my data' box, set a passphrase.